 If it is still within that window and you were not, call the rape counselor, doctor or clinic you were assigned when you reported, or call back the police station or officer you went to and ask for an immediate EC referral.

 If you do not want to or did not report or go to a hospital after your assault, you can obtain EC either over-the-counter or via a doctor or clinic, and do not need to disclose your rape.

 5) It's too expensive.
 Birth control -- unfortunately -- is often expensive.
 For that matter, partnered sex is expensive if you're going to engage in it with even a little responsibility and safety.
 Good condoms cost around $2 each.
-A month's worth of birth control pills is around $25, sometimes more.
-EC costs around $30 - $50, but can cost less at some clinics or public healthcare offices, or through some insurance plans.
+A month's worth of birth control pills is between $15 and $50.
+EC costs around $30 - $60, but can cost less at some clinics or public healthcare offices, or through some insurance plans.
 If you have a regular healthcare provider, if you just call in for EC, you may not be charged at all outside the cost of the EC.
 If you use or have public health services or national healthcare, EC may be provided to you at a very low cost or no cost.

 6) I can just go get it for my girlfriend.
 If you are over 17 then you can get it for her over the counter.
+Depending on where you live, you may be able to get Plan B over the counter at a pharmacy regardless of your age.
 If you live somewhere where a prescription is required, you will not be able to get that for her.